Convection can enhance the capacitive charging of porous electrodes: Influence of electroconvection

-For smaller applied wall potentials, electroconvection affects pore charging to a lesser extent, see \cref{Fig3}a where $\Tilde{\zeta}=1$ (and SM \S2, Fig. S5 where $\Tilde{\zeta}=4$).
-Surprisingly, the heatmap in \cref{Fig3}a differs substantially from the one in \cref{Fig2}a.
-The overall influence of electroconvection is lower, with a $\Delta \Tilde{t}$ of $1.3~\%$ at most.
-In contrast to the strongly nonlinear regime, for $\Tilde{\zeta}=1$, $\Delta \Tilde{t}$ hardly depends on the aspect ratio but shows a maximum over the scaled pore radius which is still present at a moderate wall potential $\Tilde{\zeta}=4$ (SM \S2).
-Plotting $\Delta \Tilde{t}$ vs.\ $r_\mathrm{p}/\lambda$ results in a curve that strongly correlates with a corresponding plot of the maximum in the induced axial flow velocity $\mathrm{max}(w)_{r,z,t}$, the highest velocity occurring over time anywhere in the pore, cf.\ \cref{Fig3}b.
-To understand how electroconvection affects pore charging, we analyze the flow induction mechanism, its dynamics, the flow profile and derive an analytical model.
+For smaller applied wall potentials, electroconvection affects pore charging less, see \cref{Fig3}a where $\Tilde{\zeta}=1$ (and SI 2, Fig. S6 where $\Tilde{\zeta}=4$).
+The heatmap in \cref{Fig3}a, showing the influence of geometry, differs substantially from the one in \cref{Fig2}a.
+The overall influence of electroconvection is lower, with a $\Delta \Tilde{t}$ of $1.3\%$ at most.
+In contrast to the strongly nonlinear regime, for $\Tilde{\zeta}=1$, $\Delta \Tilde{t}$ hardly depends on the aspect ratio but shows a maximum over the scaled pore radius which is still present at a moderate wall potential $\Tilde{\zeta}=4$ (SI 2).
+Plotting $\Delta \Tilde{t}$ vs.\ $r_\mathrm{p}/\lambda$ results in a curve that strongly resembles a corresponding plot of the maximum in the induced axial flow velocity $\mathrm{max}(w)_{r,z,t}$, the highest velocity occurring over time anywhere in the pore (\cref{Fig3}b).
+This indicates that the induced velocity is a valid predictor for the effect of electroconvection.
+To understand how electroconvection affects pore charging, we analyze the flow dynamics, the flow profile, and derive an analytical model for the linear and weakly nonlinear regime.
+While some simplifying model assumptions break down in the strongly-nonlinear regime, the analysis provides insight into the general physical mechanism of flow induction.